illinois-data-curation/is477-sp25-group17/ProjectPlan.md

 ### **Week 3: Data Visualization**
 To be completed by: Both
 - Generate summary statistics to understand data distribution.
-- Generate initial visualizations (histograms, box plots, bar plots, pie charts, etc.) to understand data distribution
+- Generate initial visualizations (histograms, box plots, bar plots, pie charts, etc.)
 - Create correlation maps to identify key relationships between variables
 - Document the rationale behind visualization choices and analysis methods

 ### **Week 4: Documentation & Results Presentation**
 To be completed by: Both
+- Generate more visualizations (e.g., map) if necessary to effectively present insights and trends
 - Summarize key findings and connect them to the research questions
 - Compare results with initial hypotheses to assess accuracy
-- Generate more visualizations (e.g., map) if necessary to effectively present insights and trends